pretix/pretix-docs/docs/guides/resources-and-scheduling.md

 If you want to assign resources to dates before selling any tickets for those dates, then you should leave it unchecked.

 Click the :btn-icon:fa3-plus: Add a new requirement: button.
-Select the "Resource type" that this necessary for this date.
+Select the "Resource type" that is necessary for this date.
+Under "Amount", specify the amount of resources that are needed, usually `1`.

+You can use the "Cost per unit" field to specify an expected cost per individual resource.
+For instance, the value in this field might represent the fee paid to the guide for each completed tour. pretix uses this field for data exports.
+It does not affect the price of the product.

 Under "Property values", check all values that are required for this type of date.
 For instance, assume you are offering a tour of the Ancient Egypt for English-speaking children.
 In this case, you select the "Resource type" `Guide` and the "Property values" `Children`, `Egypt`, and `English`.